New Jersey picks Danish firm Orsted for wind energy project

 The company says the work could be completed by 2024.

+The BPU said the project will cause an estimated monthly bill increase of $1.46 for residential customers, $13.05 for commercial customers and just over $110 for industrial customers.

-Public Service Enterprise Group will assist with the project and has the option to invest in it.
+Public Service Enterprise Group will assist with the project, which will be called Ocean Wind, and has the option to invest in it.

+“Today’s historic announcement will revolutionize the offshore wind industry here in New Jersey and along the entire East Coast,” Gov. Phil Murphy said in a prepared statement.
+“Building our offshore wind industry will create thousands of jobs, invite new investments into our state, and put us on a path to reaching our goal of 3,500 megawatts of offshore wind by 2030.”

+Murphy, a Democrat, wants New Jersey to produce all its energy from clean sources by 2050.

 Orsted already operates a windmill farm off Rhode Island’s Block Island and has leases for other projects off New Jersey and Massachusetts.